trishume/sympy-wiki-with-svn/GSoC-2011-Application-Pavel-Fedotov:-Multivariate-polynomials-and-factorization.md

    - [[http://rain.ifmo.ru/~fedotov/pub/Noplag.html]].
 * I'm also expirienced with Python, C, C++, C#, Matlab, Maple, Delphi, Haskell, MPS.
 * At this time I'm mostly interested in Python as a language that is suitable for a lot of areas.
 Among Python's many benefits is the fact that it is very easy to use, requiring fewer man-hours of coding time per output than just about any other programming language.
 * I work under Windows 7 (32-bit) and use PyScripter for programming in Python.
 I also have installed Eclipse with PyDev plugin for SymPy development.
+Msysgit is installed on my PC.
 * I've graduated Academy of Modern Software Engineering.

 SymPy: Improving multivariate polynomials